sneakers-the-rat/prelims/markdown/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 !!! replace vvv with ^^^

 We arrive at this situation not because systems neuroscientists are lazy and stupid, but because the appropriate tools that fit the requirements of their discipline don’t exist, and traditional patterns of centralized organization can't scale to encompass their diverse needs.
 If the above description doesn't resonate with you and I have already made an enemy of you as a reader, maybe reading along thinking about all the exceptions to the above problems, the difficulty of solving them, or maybe my unfortunate tendency towards utopianism grates: *yes* there are many people and groups working on or who have solved some of these problems, *yes* these problems are all difficult, and *yes* I am *obnoxious* about *infrastructure* and it is a *personality flaw.* Bear with me at least a few more paragraphs.

+!! break this up into the different ways this has been addressed, like what 'open science' aims to a address & how that has devolved into bullying. the OSS community.

 ## A Brief, Beautiful Dream of Infrastructure